catseye/Samovar/doc/Samovar.md

     }
     ===> There was an actor and an item.

-`?_` cannot appear in the text or the consequent of a rule.
+`?_` cannot appear in the text or the consequences of a rule.

     scenario UntilHoldBrick {
       [actor(?_),item(?_)]  There was ?_ and ?_.  [~actor(Ignatz)]